 First, according to equation (10), is roughly unchanged within this family of mechanisms as long as the ’s for [A] binding to the various represented complexes in the reaction mechanism satisfy condition (iii).
 Thus, enzyme activation is expected if can be decreased relative to - i.e., if the sensitivity of sirtuins to NAD+ can be increased.
 According to equation (11),will be smaller than if .
 To identify mechanisms by which this can occur in terms of the steps in the sirtuin-catalyzed reaction, we consider in turn each of these three respective ratios of ’s (or equivalently, the ’s of the NAD+ binding, exchange, and NAM binding reactions as implied by equation (8)) induced by A binding.

 According to equation (13), would imply that A binding increases the binding affinity of NAD+ to the E.Ac-Pr complex.
 This is biophysically implausible for mechanism-based activation; when dissociation constants for substrates decrease upon small molecule binding, this typically occurs through an allosteric mechanism.

+Comparison of the crystal structure of human Sirt3/AcS2 peptide /Carba NAD ternary complex (4FVT) with Sirt3 apo structure (3GLS) shows the cofactor binding loop adapts a close-to-ternary loop conformation (See Fig 4 and Supporting Information --).
+3GLS (apo structure) has close-to-ternary loop conformation (See Fig 4 and Supporting Information)